Below is a list of frequently asked questions about volunteer opportunities in Montgomery Parks.

 I don’t see any volunteer opportunities that appeal to me – are there others?

-Our most up to date recruitment needs are posted on this website – but sometimes we find a placement for people outside of the posted opportunities.
+Our most up-to-date recruitment needs are posted on this website – but sometimes, we find a placement for people outside the posted opportunities.
 Each opportunity includes a contact name and email.
-If you don’t find the right match for you, feel free to contact staff with your program of interest.
-You may also want to take a look at the hundreds of volunteer needs outside of Montgomery Parks listed with the Montgomery County Volunteer Center at www.MontgomeryServes.org .
+If you don’t see the right match, contact Staff with your program of interest.
+You may also want to take a look at the hundreds of volunteer needs outside of Montgomery Parks listed with the Montgomery County Volunteer Center at Montgomery Serves .

 We would like to adopt a park, do you have a program like that?

-There are several community organizations that have made a significant commitment to parks over many years.
+Several community organizations have made a significant commitment to parks over many years.
 Each started by organizing an initial project and continuing the effort.
-While we do not have a formal Adopt-A-Park program, we encourage the development of long-term partners that are committed to helping us meet our mission.
-If exploring these kinds of opportunities appeals to you, please contact the Montgomery Parks Volunteer Service Office at 301-495-2504.
+While we do not have a formal Adopt-A-Park program, we encourage the development of long-term partners committed to helping us meet our mission.
+If exploring these opportunities appeals to you, please get in touch with the Montgomery Parks Volunteer Service Office at 301-495-2504.

 Why do you collect hours information?

 Volunteers provide us with the “people power” to get things done.
 But your value does not stop there.
-Sharing your time and talent with us represents a considerable donation and demonstrates how much Parks is supported by the community and how we strive to maximize the resources we are provided.
+Sharing your time and talent with us represents a large donation.
+It demonstrates how the community supports Parks and how we strive to maximize the resources we are provided.
 The collective support we receive from our volunteers each year makes a powerful statement, and hours collection is one way to demonstrate that.